mariosn-phys/dns-matlab-gpu/README.md

 Main Options
 ------------
-solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!) af | multiplies nonlinear term of perturbation-perturbation interactions, 1 for DNS. igpu | 1 gpu is on 0 gpu is off mod | 'c' for Couette flow , 'p' for Poiseuille (testing purposes only), 'z' no flow tsav | Interval of save states tplot | Interval of diagnostic plots
+solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), af | multiplies nonlinear term of perturbation-perturbation interactions, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, mod | 'c' for Couette flow , 'p' for Poiseuille (testing purposes only), 'z' no flow, tsav | Interval of save states, tplot | Interval of diagnostic plots

 Main Parameters
 ---------------
 (These have to be the same for the stored precalculated matrices to work!)
-Re | Reynolds number
+Re | Reynolds number,
-dt | time step
+dt | time step,
-a  | Fundamental Wavenumber in x b  | Fundamental Wavenumber in z
+a  | Fundamental Wavenumber in x, b  | Fundamental Wavenumber in z,
-N  | Number of grid points in y (chebyshev)
+N  | Number of grid points in y (chebyshev),
-NX | Number of grid points in x
+NX | Number of grid points in x,
 MZ | Number of grid points in z